 Data conversion can result in data expansion, which can cause a buffer to overflow.
 For binding operations, you need to set the OCI_ATTR_MAXDATA_SIZE attribute to a large enough size to hold the expanded data on the server.
 If this is difficult to do, then you need to consider changing the table schema.
-For defining operations, client
+For defining operations, client applications need to allocate enough buffer space for the expanded data.
+The size of the buffer should be the maximum length of the expanded data.
+You can estimate the maximum buffer length with the following calculation:

-- 1. Get the column data byte size. - Multiply it by the maximum number of bytes for each character in the client character set.
+- Get the column data byte size. - Multiply it by the maximum number of bytes for each character in the client character set.